SJHH-Nguyen-D/SJHH-Nguyen-D.github.io/Pelican/content/blog/sharpestminds-project-part-4.rst

 :summary: In the 4th post of this series, we get into the first step of preprocessing our data which includes steps like feature selection and dropping.
 In the wise words of legendary hip-hop artist, Snoop Dogg, "drop it like it's [very poor quality data to work with]."

 *****************************************************************
-SharpestMinds Project Series Part-4 - Preprocessing with Dropping
+SharpestMinds Project Series Part 4: Preprocessing with Dropping
 *****************************************************************

 If you are new to this post and would like some context, I'd highly suggest you read through the previous posts of this project series, as this is the fourth post of this series: